Creative Design Highlights Vertical Conveyor at Cardinal Laminated Glass Plant

 “When dealing with big equipment it is important to get it right up front because it is really difficult to make modifications during installation.
 All major structural challenges need to be carefully addressed and specified during the conception of the lift, and built accordingly at the factory,” added Mannes.

 With the VRC positioned in a primary production corridor it had to be installed as quickly as possible.
-The installation team was onsite when it arrived on June 6th and worked 12 hour days until it was fully installed on June 10th.
+The installation team worked 12 hour days and had the lift installed in just four days.

 “It should have taken almost two weeks to install this lift, but we had four guys working twelve hour days, and got it done on the Friday of the week it arrived,” said Mannes.
 “This wouldn’t have been possible without the thorough design work up front.”